Is the Writing Center the same as Center for Academic Success and Accessibility Services (CASAS)?

 How can I apply for a job as a writing tutor or embedded tutor?

-If you are interested in being a writing tutor, please fill out the Academic Specialist application from the Academic Success Center.
-If you have questions about becoming a writing tutor, please contact Nicole Barbieri at firstname.lastname@example.org..
+If you are interested in being a writing tutor, please fill out the Academic Specialist application from the Center for Academic Success and Accessibility Services.
+If you have questions about becoming a writing tutor, please contact Nicole Barbieri at firstname.lastname@example.org.
 If you are interested in being an embedded tutor, please contact Marie McDaniel at email@example.com.

 Does the Writing Center offer any online resources specifically for English as a Second Language (ESL) writers?

-There are at least two writing tutors in the Academic Success Center who specialize in tutoring students whose first language is not English.
+There are at least two writing tutors in the Center for Academic Success and Accessibility Services who specialize in tutoring students whose first language is not English.
 In addition, there is a tutor assigned to ENG 120, and all tutors are encouraged to attend training for helping heritage-speaking writers.

 Does the Writing Center provide accommodations for students with learning disabilities or differences?

 Yes.
 If you are a student with a learning difference you can expect to be reasonably accommodated.
-While the Academic Success Center is not always equipped to help students with all learning differences, the Writing Center has provided for a writing tutor in the Disability Resource Center.
+Please refer to the Center for Academic Success and Accessibility Services.

 Does the Writing Center provide online resources related to citations?